KAKXA/Early-Shuati/hd/inspiration.md

 ## 2032.cpp

-1. **No unnecessary spaces and lines, especially in the output of a stream of number split by spaces and changed line by `\n`.
+1. **No unnecessary spaces and lines**, especially in the output of a stream of number split by spaces and changed line by `\n`.

+## 2099.cpp

+1. use `"%02d"` to output like a number with pre-zeros.

-##
+## 2007.cpp

+1. Do not posture that the former input is larger input, because the description doesn't say that.